 As my way of thanking you, you can receive a 15% discount on the books from my historical fiction series purchased from my publisher at the links below if you use this code: WYMYP7QL at checkout.

-Links below to receive the discount from my publisher’s paperback versions.
+Books listed below receive the discount from my publisher’s paperback versions.

 Tapestry of Love Series